oracle-livelabs/analytics-ai/odi/on-prem/odi12c-basic-mappings-2/odi12c-mappings-2.md

-# Mapping 6 - Aggregate
+# Work with Mappings - Part 2

 ## Introduction

 This chapter describes how to work with mappings in Oracle Data Integrator.

-*Estimated Lab Time*: 60 minutes

-### Objectives

 The demonstration environment includes several example mappings.
 In this chapter you will learn how to create the following mappings:

+  * Load TRG\_CUSTOMER: This mapping loads the data from the SRC\_CUSTOMER table in the *Orders Application* model into the TRG\_ CUSTOMER target table in the *Sales Administration* model. (details in Lab *ODI12c: Working with Mappings - 1*)
   * Load TRG\_SALES: This mapping loads the data from the SRC\_ ORDERS table and from the SRC\_ORDER\_LINES table in the *Orders Application* model into the TRG\_SALES target table in the *Sales Administration* model.

-### Prerequisites
-This lab assumes you have:
-- Basic knowledge of Oracle Database
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
-- You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
-    - Lab: Initialize Environment

-## Task 1: Load TRG\_SALES Mapping Example
+## **Step 1:** Load TRG\_SALES Mapping Example

 This section contains the following topics:

 -   Purpose and Integration Requirements

 -   Mapping Definition

 -   Creating the Mapping

 1. Purpose and Integration Requirements
 The purpose of this mapping is to load the SRC\_ORDERS table of orders and the SRC\_ ORDER\_LINES table of order lines from the *Orders Application* model into the TRG\_SALES target table in the *Sales Administration* model.
 The data must be aggregated before it is integrated into the target table.
 Only orders whose status is CLO are to be used.